 Can I charge my devices in the mountain huts?

 The short answer is yes, however, be aware that you will be sharing the huts with many other people who will all want to do the same.
-Be respectful and if you MUST have your phone charged at all times, then be sure to bring a rechargeable battery pack with you.
+Be respectful and be sure to bring a rechargeable battery pack with you.

 What happens if you can't walk one day because of the weather?